Choosing between Lusha and Scalelist for your B2B contact data comes down to five questions:

 The differences are downstream: Lusha feeds those contacts into a broader workflow (Engage sequences, AI Playlists, buying signals) within its own platform.
 Scalelist keeps things simpler but requires external tools for outreach and sequencing.

 ZoomInfo offers a ReachOut Chrome Extension for LinkedIn enrichment, but the real value comes from working inside GTM Workspace, where AI agents have already identified and prioritized accounts based on buying signals, intent data, and deal patterns.
-The workflow shifts from "find contacts on LinkedIn and hope they're relevant" to "work the accounts AI has flagged as high-potential based on signals across your entire market."
+The workflow shifts from "find contacts on LinkedIn and hope they are relevant" to "work the accounts AI has flagged as high-potential based on signals across your entire market."

 Source: ZoomInfo